GautamEshaan/Notes-App-/README.md

 💻 Responsive Design

-The layout works smoothly on desktop, tablet, and mobile, thanks to Tailwind’s grid and flex utilities.
+The layout adapts beautifully across desktop, tablet, and mobile — using Tailwind’s grid and flex utilities.

 🎯 Key Features

 ✅ Add and manage notes easily
 ✅ Delete notes with a single click
-✅ Smooth hover & focus animations
+✅ Smooth hover and focus animations
 ✅ Clean dark UI with subtle gradients
 ✅ Reusable React components with useState hooks